 Increase housing choices for low-income families

-Approved FY2023
+Approved FY2023, Implemented FY2024

 This activity authorizes Home Forward to adopt and implement policies that limit the circumstances in which Home Forward will terminate HCV assistance to recipients.
 This activity was the result of extensive resident, participant, and Home Forward staff collaboration through a a work group that met for over a year and reviewed data on demographic disparities in program terminations.
 The work group members engaged the broader rent assistance department and key decision makers at Home Forward.
-This groups work resulted in a report entitled “Policy Recommendations—Rent Assistance Termination Policy” that icluded a summary of how the work group reviewed the rent assistance termination policies and HUD regulatory requirements with a racial equity framework and a goal of increasing housing stability for households who have a HCV.
+This group’s work resulted in a report entitled “Policy Recommendations—Rent Assistance Termination Policy” that included a summary of how the work group reviewed the rent assistance termination policies and HUD regulatory requirements with a racial equity framework and a goal of increasing housing stability for households who have a HCV.

-As a result of this activity, Home Forward does not terminate HCV assistance to a recipient:
+As a result of this activity, Home Forward does not terminate HCV assistance to a recipient/household:

 If the owner evicts the household.
 Eviction and lease enforcement is a landlord/tenant issue.
 Home Forward’s mission is to shelter people.

 If the household’s income reaches the level where Home Forward will pay no subsidy (Housing Assistance Payments) on behalf of the family for 180 days.
-Home Forward allows an assisted household to go without assistance for 365 days prior to termination. .
-This gives households more time to complete an income recertification and regain assistance if they have a loss of income, thus promoting housing stability.
+Home Forward allows an assisted household to go without assistance for 365 days prior to termination.
+This gives households more time to complete an income recertification and regain assistance if they subsequently have a loss of income, thus promoting housing stability.

-Who are absent for 180 days from the assisted unit.
-Home Forward allows a recipient to be absent from the assisted unit for up to 270 days when the absence is due to attendance at specific institutional settings, as detailed in Home Forward’s administrative plan, rather than at the overall regulatory limit of 180 days..
+Who is absent for 180 days from the assisted unit.
+Home Forward allows a recipient to be absent from the assisted unit for up to 270 days when the absence is due to attendance at specific institutional settings, as detailed in Home Forward’s administrative plan, rather than at the overall regulatory limit of 180 days.

 Changes or modifications